County Championship Division 1. Somerset v Yorkshire. 28th, 29th and 30th April 2018. Taunton. Second Day.

 Bartlett’s innings was crucial to Somerset’s eventual total of 216.
 He pushed singles, guided twos and rotated the strike.
 Above all he kept an end secure for an hour and a half whilst Renshaw decimated the bowling from the other end.
 It was Bartlett’s best innings for Somerset at least of those I have seen.
 Somerset’s young batting blades are just starting to push their seniors.

 From the fall of Bartlett’s wicket Somerset lost seven wickets for 31 runs including Renshaw trying horribly to cut a ball too wide for the stroke.
 There were a few rolled eyes and shaking heads at some of the strokes, Hildreth’s across the line and Gregory’s on the move in particular.
 But the real story of those seven wickets was the fierce intensity of Coad and Brooks’ bowling, in the end supported by Bresnan, as they incisively and explosively counterattacked a rampant Somerset.
 A prize fighter rising from the canvas and tearing into his domineering opponent.
-In the end Craig Overton (19*) and Davey (11) took breath and Somerset to a batting bonus point and a total of 216.
+In the end Craig Overton (19*) and Davey (11) took Somerset to a batting bonus point and a total of 216.

 Wonderful cricket in a viciously chill breeze that lowered the body temperature as the cricket set the heart racing.
 So chill the statutory 12 watchers from the flats had reduced itself to six.
 A blanket had been employed as indeed some were in the ground.
 Not cricket weather as they say, but what cricket.
 And we were not yet half way through the day.